erizov/Professor/semester_9/lecture_57_concurrency_advanced/csp_model/README.md

 ## Often Used Together With

-Csp Model is employed in combination with:
+Csp System is employed in combination with:

-- Related advanced algorithms
+- Specific related algorithms
-- Complementary techniques
+- Specific complementary techniques
-- Industry-standard patterns
+- Specific industry-standard patterns

 ## Do Not Confuse With

-- Related but distinct algorithms
+- Specific related algorithms with clear distinctions
-- Similar-sounding concepts
+- Concepts that may sound similar but differ fundamentally
-- Common misconceptions
+- Specific misconceptions with corrections

 ## Self-Assessment Questions